Cheap home decor: how to update an outdated outdoor furniture to create a French rustic cafe setting in the backyard

 Well, the process began when I decided to spray paint the entire outdoor furniture set including the table black, helping the table match better with the umbrella.
 I used Rust-oleum Flat Black Spray paint (6 cans to update the furniture.
 The metal frame instantly popped better especially against the white siding and the gray deck.
 I have to say if it was not for the Rust-oleum Comfort Grip this would have been a much more complicated process.
 I have spray painted many pieces in the past and usually prefer a brush since my hand cramps quickly, but this made such a difference in doing all four chairs and table.

 MATERIALS FOR SPRAY PAINTING OUTDOOR FURNITURE

 Before you tackle spray painting your outdoor furniture, be sure to chip away any peeling paint and clean up the surface.
 I had a ton of chipping on the table frame and I had to pick and choose which areas to pick off and the rest I just went over lightly with a brillo pad.
 I can not be sure that the paint will not peel off, but since the surface area was in pretty bad condition I could not take off the paint from the entire table.
 Fortunately, the chairs were in better condition and I did not have to chip away too much.
 I used the spackle knife to help lift some of the chipping paint away easily.

 I did take a before and after photo of the spray paint, but somehow it never stored in my memory card, so I have no photos to share the comparison of the before and after with the paint.

-The spray painting was completed within a few hours and then I started to plan out how I would create the top for the table.
+The spray painting was completed within a few hours and then I started to plan out how I would create the top of the table.
 I knew that I wanted to build the table top where it would slide on top of the current table without breaking the glass that is currently there.
 This way if the table gets damaged we would be able to simply take the top off.